 Western Undergraduate Exchange Program (WUE)

-The UNLV Western Undergraduate Exchange (WUE) scholarship may be offered to students from the most recent high school graduating class residing in one of the following states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington or Wyoming, and the Commonwealth of the Northern Marianas Islands.
+The UNLV Western Undergraduate Exchange (WUE) scholarship may be offered to the UNLV entering freshmen class and eligible transfer students who reside in one of the following states or territories: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, Guam, and the Commonwealth of the Northern Marianas Islands.

 Awards are offered to the UNLV entering freshmen class and eligible transfer students.
 This scholarship is not guaranteed to all students who meet the criteria because of funding limitations.
 Priority consideration is provided if the eligibility requirements are met and you are admitted by the February 1st deadline until scholarship funds expire.
 This scholarship is not considered an entitlement program.
 Students are encouraged to apply for admission to UNLV as early as possible.